BioDAS/biodas.github.io/wiki/DASworkshop200802_intro_tutorial.md

 response, as well as a SOAP (Simple Object Access Protocol) web service.
 Here we will focus on the DAS style web service.

-The DAS Registration Service makes use of XSLT style sheets to transformthe XML response into an attractive web page for viewing in an internet browser.
+For the DAS style web service functionality provided by the DAS Registration Service, XSLT style sheets are used to transform the XML response into an attractive web page for viewing in an internet browser.
 For all of the following activities, please look at both the view in the web browser as well as the source of the page, which will reveal the XML response that can be parsed in suitable client code.

 > ***Look at the response to the DAS Registry sources command:
-> [1](http://www.dasregistry.org/das1/sources).
+> [2](http://www.dasregistry.org/das1/sources).
 As indicated above, the
 > view you are seeing in the browser is a transformation of the XML
 > response into an attractive HTML view.
 Right click on the browser
 > window and click on 'View Source'.
 (The exact details of this depend